Geo-Bit/late-orders-alert/README.md

 ## Security

 Sensitive information is stored in Google Secret Manager, ensuring that credentials are protected and only accessible by authorized services.
+Future enhancements will include additional security around the Google Cloud Run Function itself.